mighty-gerbils/gerbil/doc/guide/intro.md

 ### Coroutines

-The `:std/coroutine` library provides support for coroutines, running in a separate thread and yielding results with `yield`.
-The user creates the coroutine with `coroutine`, and receives results with `continue` which blocks the current thread and passes control to the coroutine until it yields a value or exits.
-After the coroutine procedure finishes, all further calls to `continue` will return the final result or deliver an exception.
+The `:std/coroutine` library provides support for coroutines yielding results with `yield`.
+The user creates the coroutine with `coroutine`, and receives results with `continue` which passes control to the coroutine until it yields a value or ends.

 For example:
 ```scheme